joseck12/picturegram/README.md

-INSTAGRAM.
+# Instagram

+#### By Joseck Ogachi

+Description
 A clone of the website for the popular photo app Instagram.
-By Joseck Ogachi

-Description
 This application allows users to sign up then they can create a profile and upload images for other users to like and comment,and users can also follow each other to ensure that they get timely notifications.
 Setup/Installation Requirements
 installations required
 Install python version  3.6